tenox7/ntutils/README.md

 History of [Microsoft Editor](https://virtuallyfun.com/wordpress/2018/03/11/microsoft-editor/) that you can find in [mep/](mep/) and [z/](z/) folders

+* [nanowin](https://github.com/lhmouse/nano-win) GNU NANO for Windows

 ## Other Windows Utilities for Windows Console

-[cmdsave](https://github.com/tenox7/cmdsave) dumps contents of Windows Console / cmd.exe / Powershell window in to a text file
+* [cmdsave](https://github.com/tenox7/cmdsave) dumps contents of Windows Console / cmd.exe / Powershell window in to a text file

-[cmdmax](https://github.com/tenox7/cmdmax) maximize and or set arbitrary position and size of WIndows Console window
+* [cmdmax](https://github.com/tenox7/cmdmax) maximize and or set arbitrary position and size of WIndows Console window

 [winsay](https://github.com/tenox7/winsay) It's a Mac OS X *say(1)* command reimplementation for Windows